Above, large Stelth Pump prototype. Pressure transducers map the internal pressure zones within the pump while it is running.

 The bottom lines are the electrical power (watts) curve.
 The middle lines are pressure/flow curves and the upper lines are the efficiency curves.
 Pressure and efficiency curves are positioned the same for all the charts in this report.

-The Stelth, tested in a Chinese Gov test lab, was 55.46% more efficient than the Koller.
+The Stelth Pump, tested in a Chinese Gov test lab, was 55.46% more efficient than the Koller.

-This validated the Stelth pump for our own aims of building upon credible and independent testing, justifying increasing effort.
+This validation step was so we could build upon credible and independent testing, justifying increasing effort.

-It also made me confident that granting a manufacturing license to Koller was safe for them and us, in that we then knew they would not get a failure when they finally manufactured.
+It also made us confident that granting a manufacturing license to Koller was safe for them and us, in that we then knew they would not get a failure when they finally manufactured.

 The Koller “Ecolution” brochure (extract in Fig 3) can also be regarded as a report by an independent manufacturer who have tested back to back in their own test rig.

-The noise column on the left is put together by persons who apparently know nothing about sound pressure levels, expressed as dBA.
-In fact, 9 dBA less (from the Koller noise report) for the Stelth, is 8 times quieter than same size competitor, not merely 52% quieter, as above.
+The noise column on the left is incorrect due to an error by Koller pesonell.
+In fact, 9 dBA less (from the Koller noise report) for the Stelth, is 8 times quieter than same size competitors, not merely 52% quieter as in the chart at right .
 The other columns are correct.
 Koller noise report available.
 Ask us to email it to you.